rikkimelissa/msr-student-template/_projects/baxter_throw.md

 ---

 ## Overview
-The main goal of this project was to generate kindynamic trajectories using an RRT to release a ball so it would land at a desired location.
+The main goal of this project was to generate kinodynamic trajectories using an RRT to release a ball so it would land at a desired location.
 This was a semester-long project at Northwestern University.
 The task is split into 5 main components:

 <l>
 <li>  Sample a release state position, velocity, and angle that will land the ball at a desired position using projectile motion equations </li>